Carbon Steel Pickling

 bama-decapaggio-acciaio-carbonio-2

-The pickling treatment of carbon steel follows the rules that apply to all other metals and metal alloys that Bama treats.
-In this specific case, solutions based on hydrochloric, sulphuric or phosphoric inhibited are used.
-This can be done by immersion in dedicated tanks with a capacity of up to 50 cubic metres and dimensions of up to 13 metres in length and 3 metres in width, or by using spray applied products such as the Bama Carbogel Quick, formulated and produced by Bama in its own laboratories and specifically for carbon steel alloys.
+Pickling carbon steel is more frequent compared to other steels due to its relative "fragility."
+The process follows the general rules applied to all metals and alloys treated by Bama.
+For carbon steel, hydrochloric, sulfuric, or phosphoric acid solutions, appropriately inhibited, are used.
+This can be done through immersion in dedicated tanks with capacities up to 50 cubic meters and dimensions up to 13 meters long and 3 meters wide, or by using spray-applied products like Bama Carbogel Quick, formulated and produced by Bama in its own laboratories and specifically for carbon steel alloys.